Elie-Bordron/SQuIRE_usage/README.md

 source activate squire
 ```

-If it happens even though squire is activated, removing this environment and create it again might solve the error.
+If this error happens even though squire is activated, removing this environment and create it again might solve the error.
 To do this, first get the name of the environment:
 `conda env list`